LuigiPapino/sensors-over-bluetooth/readme.md

+### What?
 Send over bluetooth the data coming from the device's sensors like accelerometer and gyroscope.

 ![screen 1](media/screen1.png "App Screen")

+### Why?
+Sometimes you just need to analyse the data coming from those sensors on your laptop with a specific software

 ### How to use:
 1. Pair the smartphone and your laptop or any other bluetooth device through system interface